-Summary: The Wey and Arun Canal was opened in 1816 as a safe route from London to ports in Portsmouth.
-Two hundred years after its closure, the Wey & Arun Canal, is being restored to bring London’s lost route to the sea back to life!
-Volunteers on these camps will be working towards building one of two new lift bridges needed to bring the canal back into navigation.
-This camp is a perfect opportunity for budding engineers and construction enthusiasts to experience first-hand what it takes to work on a significant infrastructure project
+Summary: The Wey & Arun Canal was opened in 1816 as a safe route from London to ports such as Portsmouth.
+It was abandoned in 1871 but significant restoration work has been carried out since the 1970s.
+Volunteers on this years camps will be working towards building the second of two new lift bridges needed to bring the Birtley section of canal back into working order.
+The work will involve preparing the site for future work and to begin the construction of the bridge.
+This camp is a perfect opportunity for budding engineers and construction enthusiasts to experience first-hand what it takes to work on a significant infrastructure project.

 |Camp Code||Dates||Leadership Team||Cook|

 4th - 11th July

 |CC202019||24th - 31st October||TBC||